wasabikev/AI-UI/README.md

 - `reset_conversation()`: Resets the current conversation.
 - `get_response_from_model(model, messages, temperature)`: Routes the request to the appropriate API based on the selected model (OpenAI, Anthropic, and Gemini models).
 - `count_tokens(model_name, messages)`: Counts the number of tokens in the messages based on the model.
+- `get_files()`: Retrieves a list of files associated with a specific system message.
+- `remove_file()`: Removes a file from the filesystem, database, and vector store.

 ### main.js